 What kind of program is offered at the Be Brave Ranch?

 Our program is for girls and boys aged 8-12 who have been sexually abused.
 It is a child-centered, family friendly program that uses evidence-based interventions.
 The treatment program is one-year long.
 During that time, children stay at the Ranch four separate times for a total of 10 weeks.
 Their first stay at the Ranch is 28 days and their three subsequent stays are 14 days each.
 The remainder of our treatment is provided on an outpatient basis.
 While children are in our care at the Ranch, they are in contact with their parents on a daily basis.
-Many parents visit in the evenings and stay overnight on weekends to participate in camp-wide recreational activities.
-Our program is completely voluntary, and only children who express a strong desire to enroll in the program may do so.
+Parents have the option of visiting in the evenings and on weekends. in addition, children have the option to maintain weekend sport/extra-curricular events.
+This is arranged collaboratively between parents/guardians and clinical team to best meet the clinical needs of each child.

 Children receive a comprehensive therapy program, combined with physical and recreational activities, within a camp-like environment.
 This allows children to rediscover their capabilities, and supports them in facing their challenges.
 Within the enriched and supportive environment, children are able to enjoy their childhood, and start to move past the terrible things that happened to them.